Adviser Glass Lewis flags risks from Adani 'unconscionable conduct' - Up News Info

 Article content

-But it was a decision by the Queensland Supreme Court that found the unit engaged in monopolistic business practices that prompted Glass Lewis’ recommendation.
+But it was a decision by the Queensland Supreme Court that found that Adani’s coal export terminal engaged in monopolistic business practices that prompted Glass Lewis’ recommendation.

-The Queensland Supreme Court issued a A$107 million ($80.7 million) judgment against Adani Mining in August last year, finding in favor of four companies that used the Abbot Point coal export terminal operated by Adani Enterprises.
+The Queensland Supreme Court issued a A$107 million ($80.7 million) judgment against Adani Abbot Point Terminal in August last year, finding in favor of four companies that used the Abbot Point coal export terminal operated by Adani Enterprises.

 “Given the judgment, the practices at Adani Mining reflect poorly upon business and risk management strategies from within Adani Enterprises, especially as the company had to inject funds into Adani Mining on an emergency basis to meet the judgment,” Glass Lewis said.